Etnath/ehouarn-perret.github.io/_posts/2016-03-08-hello-github-pages.markdown

 categories: jekyll, github pages
 comments: true
 ---
-Well this is a first post written using Jekyll and published on Github Pages.
+Well this is a first post written using Jekyll and kindly hosted on Github Pages.

-Honestly, I did not bother myself too much and just modified the provided post, that's probably why it looks kind of empty.
+Honestly, I did not bother myself too much and started off modifying the provided post, that's probably why it looks kind of empty.

-Anyway, so far, so good it after fighting for a while setting up my local environment under Windows, I can finally start blogging.
+Anyway, so far so good, after fighting for a while against up my portable setup of Ruby (litteraly) against Windows, I can finally start rambling.

 Good for me and my coding addiction, Jekyll has a nice syntax highlighting support for code snippets: